mdn/content/files/en-us/web/accessibility/aria/roles/tabpanel_role/index.md

 When a tabbed interface is initialized, one `tabpanel` is displayed and its associated `tab` is styled to indicate that it is active, reflecting its programatic state.
 All inactive `tabpanel` elements must be hidden to all users.
 This is most commonly achieved by use of CSS's `display: none`.

-See [ARIA `tab` role](/en-US/docs/Web/Accessibility/ARIA/Roles/tab_role) for more information specific to the use of this role.
+See the [ARIA `tab` role](/en-US/docs/Web/Accessibility/ARIA/Roles/tab_role) article for more information specific to the use of this role.

 Include [`tabindex="-1"`](/en-US/docs/Web/HTML/Global_attributes/tabindex) to allow a `tabpanel` to receive focus without including the `tabpanel` in the page's keyboard focus order.